weipin/Swift-URITemplate/README.md

 println("\(URLString)") // http://www.example.com/foo?query=mycelium&number=100
 ```

-- Or any object has method `stringValue`.
+- Or any object responses to the method `stringValue`.

 Support